devtools-html/photon/jekyll/_components/tables.md

 ## Future Improvements

-### Column resizing
+### Column resizing and sorting

+All tables should provide column resizing and sorting functionality.
+Currently, not all tables provide these features.

-The Network table in particular requires individual column resizing capabilities so that lengthy strings like filenames and domains can be read easily without the need to alter the devtools or browser window width.
+The Network table requires individual column resizing capabilities so that lengthy strings like filenames and domains can be read easily without the need to alter the devtools or browser window width.
-Perhaps not a requirement for console tables.

-###Sortable console table columns
 Tables output to the console appear static, column headers provide no sorting behaviours.